 Facilities on the walk

 There are public toilets available at the start of the walk at Miller Dale car park but no other ones on the walk.

-During weekends and peak times there is also a cafe that opens serving drinks and snacks.
-There is also a bike shop at the opposite end Chee Dale as you return to the Monsal Trail, they sell icecreams and a few snacks because I’ve treated myself!
+During weekends and peak times, there is also a cafe that opens with drinks and snacks.
+There is also a bike shop at the opposite end Chee Dale as you return to the Monsal Trail – I know they sell ice cream and a few snacks because I’ve treated myself!

 Other useful information

-The Chee Dale valley can be very muddy in places and there’s also plenty of uneven ground, due to tree roots and rocks.
-There’s a sign reminding you that you’re going to walking on uneven ground and at this point you can opt to detour around.
+The Chee Dale Nature Reserve can be muddy in places and the ground is uneven, due to tree roots and rocks.
+There’s a sign reminding you that you’re going to be walking on uneven ground and at this point, you can opt to detour around.

 Also, the Chee Dale stepping stones can get flooded in heavy rain.
 You can check the water levels for the River Wye here.
 Or check the recent photos on Instagram or Facebook.